 On this page

 In the House of Deputies exists a Committee for Science, Education, Culture, Youth and Sports with its subcommittee on Youth and Leisure time activities.
-Youth policy focus as such is not so usual in Parliament’s discussions following the minutes of the parliamentary committees.
-Other public policy topics impacting Youth are more common also in other committees as for social affairs, Justice, culture etc.
+Youth policy focus as such is not so usual in Parliament’s discussions, according to the minutes of the parliamentary committees.
+Other public policy topics impacting Youth are more common also in other committees as for social affairs, justice, culture etc.

 Decisions on Youth Policy are usually made on a ministerial level by the Youth Chamber and Children and Youth Development Unit under the Department for primary education and youth.
 High-level decisions are made at the top executive level of the ministry by the vice-deputy minister responsible for Youth or by the minister or its cabinet.
 The Ministry of Education, Youth and Sports is the central state authority in the field of youth.